Footing and Stem Wall Foundation: Detail, Cost & Construction

 Settlement

-Uneven cracks, sloping floors, or gaps near doors and windows may indicate movement below the foundation.
+Uneven cracks, sloping floors, or gaps near doors and windows may indicate settlement below the foundation.

 Sill plate rot